deltachat/deltachat-pages/nl/help.md

 For example, "Detached signatures" are not treated as secure.

 OpenPGP is not insecure by itself.
-Most publically discussed OpenPGP security problems actually stem from bad usability or bad implementations of tools or apps (or both).
+Most publicly discussed OpenPGP security problems actually stem from bad usability or bad implementations of tools or apps (or both).
 It is particularly important to distinguish between OpenPGP, the IETF encryption standard, and GnuPG (GPG), a command line tool implementing OpenPGP.